UGC video generator app for ads at scale | HeyGen

 Yes.
 You can write testimonial scripts based on your product's value propositions and pair them with diverse creator-style presenters to produce social proof ads.
 Many performance marketing teams use this approach to test messaging angles before investing in filmed customer testimonials, then scale the winning concepts across campaigns.

-How do I make my AI-generated UGC ads stand out from competitors?
+How can I make my AI-generated UGC ads stand out from competitors?

 Focus on strong hooks in the first two seconds, use scripts that mirror how real customers talk about your product, and test multiple presenter styles against your target demographic.
 HeyGen's AI Video Editor lets you refine pacing, add trending audio styles, and adjust visual elements so each ad feels native to the platform where it runs.